SHOP ONGOING SPECIALS

 We’ve all heard of the munchies.
 Many people who use THC experience a sudden increase in appetite, often craving foods they wouldn’t normally eat.
 This effect isn’t just in your head, it’s a scientifically backed response to how THC interacts with your brain and body.
 Understanding why THC makes you hungry can help you make more informed choices when using cannabis products.
+Whether its THC gummies or smokables, the munchies can strike.

 THC (tetrahydrocannabinol) is the primary psychoactive compound in cannabis.
 It influences multiple systems in your body, particularly those responsible for hunger and pleasure.